 Researchers Discover High Rate of Crashes Caused by Drowsy Drivers

 Drunken driving is not the only sort of impairment that makes drivers a danger on US roadways.
 While seemingly less morally wrong than driving drunk, driving while drowsy can have just as dangerous or deadly results.
 A recent study from a team at the AAA Foundation for Traffic Safety shows just how big a threat that under-rested drivers can pose when out on the road.
-Read on to learn more about the threats of drowsy driving, and contact a knowledgeable New Mexico personal injury attorney if you’ve been hurt in a drowsy driving crash.
+Read on to learn more about the threats of drowsy driving, and contact a knowledgeable New Mexico personal injury attorney at 575-526-5263 if you’ve been hurt in a drowsy driving crash.

 Video footage of drivers provides opportunity to measure drowsiness prior to a crash